-Potential impacts to water quality would be greater from parcels allocated to Zone 2 (Project Operations), Zone 5 (Industrial), or Zone 6 (Developed Recreation) where more development and intensive land use could occur.
+Potential impacts to water quality would be greater from parcels allocated to Zone 2 (Project Operations), Zone 5 (Industrial), or Zone 6 (Developed Recreation) where more development and intensive land uses may occur.
 Activities allowed in Zone 7 (Shoreline Access) have the potential to have a direct impact on water quality due to soil erosion, but development in Zone 7 is typically at a smaller scale and would likely cause minor and localized impacts.
+Activities allowed under Zone 3 (Sensitive Resource Management) and